 - Invest in renewable energy

-An important first step is to reduce energy demand before investing in solar electricity, or any other renewable energy project.
+An important first step is to reduce energy demand before investing in solar electricity or any other renewable energy project.
 The Municipality recommends that anyone interested in solar explores efficiency improvement measures first, to minimize your building’s energy needs.
 This will reduce the number of solar panels required.
 Efficiency Nova Scotia offers $99 home energy audits, as well as rebates and financing for efficiency equipment: https://www.efficiencyns.ca/residential/services-rebates/home-energy-assessment/.
 The Municipality currently offers a $50 rebate on Home Energy Assessments.
 See the Home Energy Assessment Rebate Program tab.

 The Municipality of Colchester will finance up to $20,000 of the total cost of an individual project.
 For many applicants, this means they will be able to install solar panels at no upfront cost through the Solar Colchester program, aside from a $1,000 deposit.
 For projects that are over $20,000, the property-owner is responsible for paying the remaining costs directly to the solar contractor.
 The total project cost depends on the number of panels needed to meet the building’s electricity demand and whether it is a roof- or ground-mounted installation.